 Attributes of a Good Campus Advisor

-- Informed: Familiar with the rules, policies, and regulations of the university and the bylaws of the organization.
-Is prepared to render assistance with their interpretation.
+- Informed: familiar with the rules, policies, and regulations of the university and the bylaws of the organization

-- Respected: Earned respect through being trustworthy, honest, and demonstrating a genuine interest in the welfare of the organization.
+- Respected: earns respect through being trustworthy, honest, and demonstrating a genuine interest in the welfare of the organization